kofhero/devacceleratenet/README.md

 <a href="https://gitter.im/devaccelerate/dotnet"><img src="http://badges.gitter.im/tanveery/repo.png" /></a>

 <strong>DevAccelerate for .NET</strong> is the DevAccelerate library for Microsoft .NET Framework and it is designed to help you build real-world apps rapidly.
 It provides all the interfaces and defualt implementations for the most common cross-cutting concerns such as configuration, caching, logging, exception handling, security, subscriptions, notifications, and much more.

+<h3>History</h3>

+<p><a href="https://github.com/tanveery">Tanveer Yousuf</a> started to work on DevAccelerate project at <a href="http://www.ejyle.com">Ejyle</a> in mid 2013.
+The main purpose of the project was to help quickly bootstrap complex and real-world .NET app development.
+Since 2013, the project went through many iterations and improvements.</p>

+<p>The project was open sourced in October 2015 but it remains to be officially supported by Ejyle and actively contributed to by Tanveer.</p>

+<h3>License</h3>

-The library is created and maintained by <a href="http://www.ejyle.com">Ejyle</a> and its usage is governered by the terms and conditions of its <a href="https://github.com/devaccelerate/core/blob/master/LICENSE">License</a>.
+<p>The usage of DevAccelerate for .NET is governered by the terms and conditions of its <a href="https://github.com/devaccelerate/core/blob/master/LICENSE">License</a>.</p>

 <h3>Issues</h3>